vanwyck/Thesis_fish_data_cleanup/README.md

 **Note:** Run Cleanup_notebook for all results and explanation

-**OndeDrive with all cleaned tracks** (only accesible with a UGent-account): https://ugentbe-my.sharepoint.com/:f:/g/personal/thomas_vanwyck_ugent_be/EvlcdGJBf2FEmnhhHDCwgIsBpF4ZfAY28HdTc-zspmAeUA?e=GtjILl
+**OneDrive with all cleaned tracks** (only accesible with a UGent-account): https://ugentbe-my.sharepoint.com/:f:/g/personal/thomas_vanwyck_ugent_be/EvlcdGJBf2FEmnhhHDCwgIsBpF4ZfAY28HdTc-zspmAeUA?e=GtjILl

 This repository provides all code for the implementation of the YAPS-BI algorithm, combined with a Kalman filter/smoother.